 A meaningful calling for a purposeful life

 There is no such thing as luck, we are meant to discover the opportunities that match our skills, values and potential.
-Some of my initiatives include ResponsivEbooks® an engagement platform for social development, The Self-Help Incubator® a social initiative for promoting the human potential, and Mindful Living Networking, an event which aims to educate critical thinking while promoting meaningful social interactions.
+Some of my initiatives include ResponsivEbooks® an engagement platform for social development, The Self-Help Incubator® a social initiative for promoting the human potential, and Mindful Living Networking, an event which aims to educate critical thinking while promoting rewarding social interactions.

 I have developed meaningful projects, social events, interactive online communities or reliable resources to fulfill relevant social goals.
 To me, progress means change, rehearsing new ways of thinking or a range of strategies to iterate development safely.
 The result, a genuine approach for you to always find a better way forward.

 Research not only informs my practice, but it also allows you to understand the scientific elements that promote health and enhance performance.
 Below you can find a list of abstracts, including selected research I conducted so far.

 Enhancing Sexual Fantasy using Mindfulness: A Matter of Absorption or Hedonic Capacity?

 Sexual fantasies play an important role in sexual desire disorders.
 At a cognitive level, they help the person feel part of a vivid scenario, which can engage attention and trigger one's interest, in order to be developed further and explored.

 Fantasies can only be maintained while the imaginary script triggers a desirable level of sexual arousal.
 At the same time, in order to be aware of the degree of change in sexual excitement, fantasies are dependent on ones ability to perceive pleasure, as a positive subjective experience following arousal.